BorDevTech/ClearView/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-TBD Price Point: $95/Month for Commerical License, $48/Month for Individual License.
+TBD Price Point: structured Annually for Commerical License, monthly for Individual License.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.